vandosant/machine-learning-learning/regression.md

 Hill climbing:
 While derivative != 0,
 Increase if derivative is positive.
 Decrease if derivative is negative.

-Where step size is last derivative.
+Hill descent:
+While derivative != 0,
+Decrease if derivative is positive.
+Increase if derivative is negative.

+Step size:
+Fixed / constant
+- Good for strongly convexed
+Decreasing / schedule